supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Boolean Function.md

 ![[Boolean Function-20240518120519372.webp]]

 If there are $k$ boolean variables in a boolean function $f$, then there are $2^{(2^k)}$ different boolean functions.
+Each of the $2^n$ different input combinations have only two choices i.e. 0 or 1.

 ![[Boolean Function-20240518105525322.webp]]
 ![[Boolean Function-20240518105549538.webp]]